The input is the area at the bottom of the focused panel, in which you can type a filter or a command.

 | (or) operators, and parentheses if necessary.

-You can for example display non
+You can for example list files whose name contains a

 json files containing either